tisland1031/Kickstarter/README.md

 ### Challenges and Difficulties Encountered

 Experienced a few challenges while working with the Kickstarter dataset.
 Forgot to clear the filters while working in the Kickstarter sheet, this made my data skewed.
 During deliverable two, didn’t insert plays while working on my formula.
-Overall, need to move slower not to cause errors and try not to get interrupted while needing to focus.
+Overall, need to move slower not to cause additional errors and getting interrupted while needing to focus caused setbacks.

 ## Results